 Currently our tours are restricted to children 15 years of age and older.

 What types of surfaces do we ride on?

-Our Canberra Bike Tours use a mix of shared cycle and walking paths and short sections of quiet streets.
+Our tours use a mix of shared cycle and walking paths, on road cycle lanes and quiet streets and country roads.
 Most of the shared paths are often marked with a white centre line.

-The surfaces of the shared paths in the Parliamentary Triangle are either concrete or bitumen with some sections of paving.
+The surfaces of the shared paths used in in our Capital Highlights and Capital Twilight tours are either concrete or bitumen with some sections of paving.
 All are in good condition.
 The roads are all bitumen and in equally good condition.
 After all, most of the area through which you will be riding is the showcase of Australian democracy and maintained at the highest standard.
 All of these surfaces can be slippery in the rain.